mohameddahrouj/TFTP/README.md

 4. Error timing diagrams.png: Timing diagrams for all error scenarios for iteration 2.
 There is no diagram for a write request FileNotFound error because a request is not sent in the first place if the file does not exist on the client side.
 5. Timing diagrams for lost ACK and DATA.png: Timing diagrams for lost ACK and DATA for iteration 3.
 6. ack_delay.png and packet_delay.png: Timing diagrams for delayed ACK and DATA for iter 3.
+7. ack_duplicate.png: Timing diagram for duplicate ACK for iter 3.
+8. Timing diagrams for ERROR packets.png: Timing diagrams for ERROr packets for iteration 4.

 | Deliverable   | Due Date    |
 |---------------|-------------|